nine8439/Soft_Eng_pres_4/Desktop/Patterns.md

     + Extensibility: The pattern makes it easy to add server classes to the system; such extensions do not require existing client and server classes to change.

+##Disadvantages of Abstract Session Pattern

+    + Dangling Pointers.
+It is possible that a session referenced and used after it has been released.

+    + Distribution.
+It is difficult to pass a session object from the server to the client if the client and server exist in different address spaces.
+When creating a session, the server must send information to the client to allow the client to create a proxy session in its local address space.

+    + Multiple Languages.
+It is difficult to call Abstract Sessions from another language, especially from languages that are not object-oriented.
+This can be solved by writing an adapter layer that hides session objects behind a set of procedures callable from the other languages and that uses one of the unsafe implementations of the Session pattern to identify session objects.